uberpixel/Documentation/docs/math/rnquaternion.rst

 Quaternions are internally used for all rotations and offer interfaces to convert from and to yaw-pitch-roll angles, axis-angle and rotation matrix.
 Yaw-pitch-roll angles are applied as y-x-z, meaning the yaw rotation around the y axis is being applied first, the pitch rotation around the new (with the previous rotation applied) x axis second and the roll rotation around the new z axis last.
 Rotations represented by quaternions can be combined by multiplying the quaternions, the result is that of the first quaternions rotation applied first and then the seconds.
-Also the + and - operators can be used to add or substract euler angles to or from the quaternion as if it was an euler angle itself.
+Also the + and - operators can be used to add or subtract euler angles to or from the quaternion as if it was an euler angle itself.

 Tasks
 =====